Skip to main content

 }

+Use "google:default" for Gemini, "anthropic:default" for Claude, "openai:default" for GPT-4o.
 Get the format wrong and the agent silently fails to authenticate.

-Step 7: Configure the Model
+Step 7: Configure the AI Model

 openclaw config set agents.defaults.model.primary "anthropic/claude-sonnet-4-6"

-Note: you must use the dot-notation path model.primary, not just model.
+Use dot-notation (model.primary), not just model.
 Using model directly causes a type validation error.
+For Gemini: "google/gemini-2.0-flash".
+For GPT-4o: "openai/gpt-4o".

 openclaw gateway install --force --token YOUR_HOOKS_TOKEN